SAP/openui5-docs/docs/Navigate_with_Nested_Components_8e9d6e4.md

 <a name="loio8e9d6e4df5464eb5a6e40696c4d2ccd6__section_jnj_rgx_mjb"/>

-### Passing Information to Nested Router\(s\) With `navTo`
+### Using `navTo` for Passing Information to a Nested Router

-You can pass information to the `navTo` call about the route name and route parameters for the nested router\(s\) via the `oComponentTargetInfo` parameter.
-By this, the router\(s\) in nested component\(s\) can show the targets which are configured to one specific route instead of giving the router an empty hash as default.
-This parameter contains key value pairs in which the key is the name of a `Component` target and the value contains at least the route name `route` which should be matched within the router of this component and the parameters `parameters` for this route.
-If this route in nested component has again `Component` target\(s\), the property `componentTargetInfo` can be used to specify the route information for its `Component` target.
-The value of the `componentTargetInfo` property shares the same structure as the third parameter `oComponentTargetInfo` of the `navTo` method.
+For passing information about the route name and parameters for a nested router, you use the `oComponentTargetInfo` parameter of the `navTo` method.
+By this, the router in nested components can show the targets which are configured to one specific route instead of giving the router an empty hash as default.
+This `oComponentTargetInfo` parameter contains key value pairs with the name of a `Component` target the key and at least the route name `route` as value.
+The route name should be matched within the router of this component and the parameters for this route.
+If this route has again `Component` targets, the property `componentTargetInfo` can be used to specify the route information.
+The value of the `componentTargetInfo` property has the same structure as the `oComponentTargetInfo` parameter of the `navTo` method.

-For example, the top level router has a "home" route which displays two `Component` targets:
+The following example shows a top level router with a "home" route with two `Component` targets:

 -   `Component` target `childComp1` with the following two defined routes: